 - arm pain (tennis elbow, carpal tunnel, golfer’s elbow)

 - headaches (migraine or tension origin)

 - leg pain (sciatica, hamstring strains, calf tightness/strain)

 Carolina Physical Therapy and Sports Medicine is dedicated to bringing our patients the latest and most comprehensive treatment programs.
-Discuss your condition with one of our physical therapists.
-You may be a good candidate to receive Dry Needling.
+Discuss your condition with one of our physical therapists, you may be a good candidate to receive this service.
 This technique is a part of a comprehensive approach to treatment including stretching, strengthening, posture correction, and many return to their prior level of activity.
 All of our treatment programs are designed to help our patients reach their maximum potential with less pain and improved function.